zettrik/ring_the_bell/README.md

 * open firewall ports:
   * 123 for ntp
   * 3333 for ingame udp server
+* allow non-root users access to the USB interface:
+  * adduser <your_pi_user> dialout
 * start prototype.py
   * starts UDP server in separate thread
   * shows game state on screen
   * send UDP packets with game state
   * recieves UDP packets with buttons states from pads

-* debugging
+In case you're building this setup the first time or you have trouble wit hsome components here are some debugging hints:

 * take a look at /var/log/daemon.log for connected gamepads (and other clients)
 * see ntp requests (changed timestamps) with: tcpdump -i wlan0 -v -n port 123
 * see udp packets (transmitted game signals) with: tcpdump -i wlan0 -n port 3333
   * -tt for unix timestamp
   * -X for ASCII content of packets
+* test basic DMX signals with: python3 prototype/libs/dmx.py
+  * or: apt install ola
+  * and try ola_dmxmonitor and ola_dmxconsole

 #### UDP Packets
 * modus can be: